isabelle-prover/proving-contest-backends/Lean/README.md

 - The lean version is strict at the moment, for example, a server running Lean 3.4.2 will not accept request for Lean 3.4.1.
 - The passed `timeout_all` flag is used on a per theorem basis (but should be on a per submission basis).
 - Only one mathlib version at a time is supported now (image field (or similar hints) are not used by the poller atm)

+## Variables
+### Prover Name
+Each Lean version gets its own prover name.
+This is the current mapping:
+LEA: 3.4.2
+L16: 3.16.2